zly2006/reden-is-what-we-made/CODING_CONVENTIONS.md

   except the wrappers (e.g. scroll container) and immutable components.

-  set their initial style and listeners such as onClick here.
+  set their initial style and listeners such as onClick here using `apply` function.

 + **Properties**, the properties of the gui, they may have a custom setter.
   > [!NOTE]